 4 WAYS TO ENGAGE AUTHENTICALLY WITH YOUR AUDIENCE

 Have you ever commented on a brand or influencers post and received a reply?
 We have and in some weird way it’s this awestruck moment of – they noticed me!
 Probably sounds a little silly but the truth is, we are so used to never hearing a peep.
-However, over the past year, brands especially have spent greater time interacting and engaging with their audiences.
+However, over the past couple of years, brands especially have spent greater time interacting and engaging with their audiences.